 - Administrator Passwords: Password used for authentication of the "admin" role through Console and SSH login.
 Extended permissions are given to the "admin" role by using the "support" or "private" passwords. - Sensor Operator Passwords: Passwords used for authentication of "user" accounts through Console and SSH login.
-Extended permissions are given to the "user" account by using the "support" or "private" passwords. - NSM Initialization Secret (i.e., NSM Shared Secret): Password used for mutual authentication of the sensor and NSM during initialization. - Bulk Transfer Channel Session Key: AES 128-bit key used to encrypt data packages across the bulk transfer channel. - SSH Host Private Keys: ECDSA P-256-bit key used for authentication of sensor to remote terminal for CLI access, generated during initialization
+Extended permissions are given to the "user" account by using the "support" or "private" passwords.

-- SSH Session Keys: Set of ephemeral EC Diffie-Hellman P-256, AES 128/256 bit, and HMAC (SHA-256/512) keys created for each SSH session. - TLS Sensor Private Key (for NSM): RSA 2048 bit key used for authentication of the sensor to NSM during TLS connections and generate the sha256WithRSADigitialSignature embedded within the sensor TLS certificate.
-This key can also be used only by that sensor for RSA unwrapping of Trellix defined secrets received from the NSM. - TLS Session Keys (for NSM): Set of ephemeral EC Diffie Hellman P-256, P-384 or P-521, AES 128 bit and HMAC (SHA-256-bit) keys created for each TLS session with the NSM. - Entropy Input String: 8192-bit output string from the hardware NDRNG. - Seed for DRBG: 384-bit seed created by NDRNG and used to seed the Block Cipher (CTR) DRBG. - DRBG Internal State: V and Key used by the DRBG to generate pseudo-random numbers.
+- NSM Initialization Secret (i.e., NSM Shared Secret): Password used for mutual authentication of the sensor and NSM during initialization. - Bulk Transfer Channel Session Key: AES 128-bit key used to encrypt data packages across the bulk transfer channel. - SSH Host Private Keys: ECDSA P-256-bit key used for authentication of sensor to remote terminal for CLI access, generated during initialization - SSH Session Keys: Set of ephemeral EC Diffie-Hellman P-256, AES 128/256 bit, and HMAC (SHA-256/512) keys created for each SSH session. - TLS Pre-Master Secret 48-byte TLS keying material used to derive the TLS Master Secret. - TLS Master Secret 48-byte master key used in the TLS protocol to derive session keys. - TLS Sensor Private Key (for NSM): RSA 2048-bit key used for authentication of the sensor to NSM. - TLS Session Keys (for NSM): Set of ephemeral EC Diffie Hellman P-256, P-384 or P-521, AES 128 bit and HMAC (SHA-256/512 bit) keys created for each TLS session with the NSM. - Entropy Input String: 8192-bit output string from the hardware NDRNG. - Seed for DRBG: Seed created by NDRNG and used to seed the Block Cipher (CTR) DRBG.
+The Nonce is 128 bits and the Entropy Input is 256 bits for a total seed size of 384 bits. - DRBG Internal State: V and Key used by the DRBG to generate pseudo-random numbers.
 (Note: The SNMP authentication data is not considered to be a CSP since the SNMP connection is tunneled within TLS)